AlirezaRoshanzamir/continuous-delivery-course/14-managing-data/presentation.md

 ### Managing Orchestrated Changes
 In many organizations, it is common to integrate all applications through a single database (we don't recommend it, use SOA instead).

 In this case, making a change to a database can have a knock-on effect on other applications that use the database.
-Test such changes in an orchestrated environment—in other words, in an environment in which the database is reasonably production-like, and which hosts versions of the other applications that use it (systems integration testing (SIT) environment).
+Test such changes in an orchestrated environment-in other words, in an environment in which the database is reasonably production-like, and which hosts versions of the other applications that use it (systems integration testing (SIT) environment).

 Finally, you need to ensure that you work with the teams maintaining the other applications to agree on which changes can be made.